hypirion/moon-phase-approximation-benchmark/README.md

 the probability of a single moon phase being assigned to the wrong date in a specific time zone.
 It is approximate as I don't factor in daylight savings time switches and don't compute it for 15- and 30- minute time zones.

+Note: The "Astronomical Algorithms" algorithm won't give good approximations for waxing/waning crescent/gibbous, hence it's not an appropriate algorithm to use if you need this.